 Community Education and Outreach

-MHA addresses current community needs or interests with an array of educational offerings that include: Mental Health First Aid* (Adult & Youth versions), Question, Persuade & Refer* (QPR) suicide prevention training, Advocacy 201 (legislative & self-advocacy skills for consumers, caregivers and Peer Support Specialists), Managing Money in Recovery, De-escalation, and Multicultural Mental Health.
-For more details, visit our Education & Prevention page or call 704-365-3454.
+MHA addresses current community needs or interests with an array of educational offerings that include: Mental Health First Aid* (Adult & Youth versions), Question, Persuade & Refer* (QPR) suicide prevention training, Advocacy 201 (legislative & self-advocacy skills for consumers, caregivers and Peer Support Specialists), Managing Money in Recovery, De-escalation, and more.
+For more details, visit our Education & Outreach page or call 704-365-3454.
 Register for trainings open to the public on our Events page.

 *Denotes evidence-based best practice trainings